The 2017 National Scout Jamboree just got a lot more real.

 National Scout jamborees from 1981 to 2010 were held at Fort A.P.
 Hill, Va., a fine jamboree site but not a permanent one.
 Fort A.P.
 Hill is an active Army training center, and we as Scouts and Scouters were only visitors there — albeit grateful ones.

 The Summit Bechtel Reserve, meanwhile, is a permanent jamboree home, meaning the BSA got to build the ultimate playground for Scouts and Venturers.
-I’m talking 5 miles of zip lines and challenge courses, 36 miles of mountain bike trails, 13 acres of shooting sports ranges, kayaking, rock climbing, bouldering, skateboarding, BMX and so much more.
+I’m talking 5 miles of zip lines and challenge courses, 36 miles of mountain bike trails, kayaking, rock climbing, bouldering, skateboarding, BMX and so much more.